Skip to Main Content

 Roma Norte's Smallest Serious Hotel

 Mexico City's premium accommodation splits cleanly into two camps.
 The first runs along Reforma and into Polanco: full-service towers from Four Seasons, Ritz-Carlton, St. Regis, and their peers, competing on spa square footage, restaurant programming, and lobby scale.
 The second camp is smaller, neighbourhood-rooted, and increasingly the choice of travellers who already know the city well enough to plant themselves inside a specific colonia rather than above it.
-La Valise belongs firmly to the second camp, and it occupies an address on Tonalá 53 in Roma Norte that tells you everything about the editorial position it has chosen.
+La Valise belongs firmly to the second camp.
+La Valise Mexico City is a 5-star hotel in Roma Norte, Mexico City, with one Michelin Key and nightly rates from about $450.

 What Eight Suites Actually Means